Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Practice Manual

 A practice manual allows anyone to perform the practice written on it, whether they know the practice already or not.
-They still need to provide the component cost, if any.
-A practice manual is of the level of the practice written on it.
+A practice manual is of the level of the practice written on it, and its cost is equal to that of a consumable item of the same level or the component cost of the practice (whichever is higher).

 ### Salve of Resurrection